Chern classes in equivariant bordism: Equivariant MU -Chern classes

 The corresponding orbit space $U(i,j)\backslash M_d=U(i,j)\cdot\gamma_d\cdot U(k,l)$ is a single point inside the double coset space, so its internal Euler characteristic is 1.
 This orbit type thus contributes the summand

 to the double coset formula. \end{proof}

-In \cite[Corollary 8.3]{conner-floyd:relation_cobordism}, Conner and Floyd define Chern classes for complex vector bundles in the non-equivariant $\bMU$-cohomology rings.
-In the universal cases, these yield classes $c_k\in \bMU^{2 k}(B U(m))$ that are nowadays referred to as Conner-Floyd-Chern classes.
-The next theorem spells out the key properties of our Chern classes $c_k^{(m)}$; parts (i), (ii) and (iii) roughly say that all the familiar structural properties of the Conner-Floyd-Chern classes in $\bMU^*(B U(m))$ already hold for our Chern classes in $U(m)$-equivariant $\bMU$-theory.
+In \cite[Corollary 8.3]{conner-floyd:relation_cobordism}, Conner and Floyd define Chern classes for complex vector bundles in the nonequivariant $\bMU$-cohomology rings.
+In the universal cases, these yield classes $c_k\in \bMU^{2 k}(B U(m))$ that are nowadays referred to as Conner--Floyd--Chern classes.
+The next theorem spells out the key properties of our Chern classes $c_k^{(m)}$; parts (i), (ii) and (iii) roughly say that all the familiar structural properties of the Conner--Floyd--Chern classes in $\bMU^*(B U(m))$ already hold for our Chern classes in $U(m)$-equivariant $\bMU$-theory.
 Part (iv) of the theorem refers to the bundling maps $\bMU_G^*\to \bMU^*(B G)$ defined by tom Dieck in \cite[Proposition 1.2]{tomDieck:bordism_integrality}.

 \begin{thm} The Chern classes in homotopical equivariant bordism enjoy the following properties. \begin{enumerate}[\em (i)] \item For all $0\leq k\leq m=i+j$, the relation

 holds in the group $\bMU_{U(i,j)}^{2 k}$. \item The relation